jortencio/superset/README.md

 * Creates a Python virtual environment and installs dependent Python Libraries (including superset) within it
 * Configures Firewalld on RHEL (Optional)
 * Installs and configures a basic Postgresql Database as a Superset Back-end (Optional)
+* Manages a Gunicorn web server for hosting superset (Optional)

 Any of the services marked as (Optional) above can be managed seperately by setting the relevant parameters to false (See reference)